risou/give-me-accesstoken/README.md

 This is a command-line tool implemented in Go, providing a simple command to obtain access tokens from an authorization server in OAuth2.

+**This tool is created to assist in software development that leverages OAuth2 authentication.
+Since it require you to include passwords or private keys in plain text in the config, it should never be used in a production environment or as part of an application.**

 At present, it has been confirmed to work on macOS Sonoma, which is being used for development.

 ## Installation